 His shit was everywhere when I first moved in.
 It took me months to make it livable.
 I eventually hit a wall and could do no more.
 This house needs a fucking wrecking ball not a woman’s touch.
 Here’s your “woman’s touch” shit, anyway.
 Do we get paid for that magical touch of ours?

 Several weeks ago, I had a date over for dinner.
 He saw the ceiling tiles in the living room, falling in from a leak in the roof.

 “Your ceiling really need repaired,” he says offhandedly.

-It’s easy for people with sturdy little houses and sturdy little families to make comments like that.
+It’s easy for people with sturdy little houses and lives to make comments like that.
 They don’t understand the decades of dysfunction that brought us to this place.

-Sitting in my bedroom after dinner, he looked around at the hodgepodge of random artwork I have up and the many layers of paint carelessly slapped on the wall.
-My room offended his sensibilities, I could tell.
-I kept thinking, hell dude - if you think my room's a wreck, wait till you get a load of what's between these ears of mine!
-After that night, I didn't hear from him again.
+Sitting in my bedroom after dinner, he looked around at the hodgepodge of artwork and chipped paint on my walls.
+My home offended his sensibilities.
+I could tell.
+If you think this place is a wreck, wait until you get to know me, dude.

 “Come on, Beth.
 Focus.
 It’s quarter of 11.
 Do your hair,” Clint says.

 I brush my hair and pull it up on my head.
 Then take it down.
 Then put it back up.